 Recall that by calculating share repurchases and short interest as changes, our research design controls for firm-specific factors that are stable in consecutive quarters (without our needing to identify the factors).
-To control for cross-sectional factors that influence corporate share repurchases, we include several market and financial ratios. $BTM{i,t-1}$ is the ratio of book value of equity to the market value of equity at the end of quarter t-1. $Return{i,t}$ is the raw stock return during quarter t. $Cash{i,t-1}$ is calculated as cash and short term-investments at the end of quarter t-1, deflated by total assets at that time. $Debt{i,t-1}$ is calculated as the ratio of current plus long term debt to total assets at the end of quarter t-1. $\Delta FCF{i,t}$ is the change in free cash flow (operating cash flow minus capital expenditures) from quarter t-1 to quarter t, scaled by total assets at the end of quarter t-1. $ROA{i,t-1}$ is the ratio of net income for quarter t-1, divided by total assets. $\Delta ROA{i,t}$ is the change from quarter t-1 to quarter t. $Size{i,t-1}$ equals the natural log of total assets at the end of quarter t-1. $DivYId{i,t-1}$ is dividends per share for quarter t-1 divided by stock price at the end of that quarter. $QOpGnt_t$ is the total number of stock options granted to managers in quarter t, scaled by common shares outstanding.
+To control for cross-sectional factors that influence corporate share repurchases, we include several market and financial ratios. $BTM{i,t-1}$ is the ratio of book value of equity to the market value of equity at the end of quarter t-1.
+Returni,t is the raw stock return during quarter t.
+Cashi,t-1 is calculated as cash and short term-investments at the end of quarter t-1, deflated by total assets at that time.
+Debti,t-1 is calculated as the ratio of current plus long term debt to total assets at the end of quarter t-1. $\Delta FCF{i,t}$ is the change in free cash flow (operating cash flow minus capital expenditures) from quarter t-1 to quarter t, scaled by total assets at the end of net income for quarter t-1, divided by total assets at the end of net income for quarter t-1, divided by total assets at the end of net income for quarter t-1, divided by total assets at the end of quarter t.
+Size i,t-1 equals the natural log of total assets at the end of quarter t-1.
+DivYIdi,t-1 is the total number of stock options granted to managers in quarter t, scaled by common shares outstanding.

 A commonly cited reason for initiating a repurchase plan is to signal undervaluation (Vermaelen 1981, Jagannathan and Stephens 2003, Louis and White 2007).
 The book-to-market ratio has been widely used in the share repurchase literature as a proxy for undervaluation with a positive coefficient expected (Ikenberry et al. 1995; Dittmar 2000).
 Another rationale for a positive coefficient is that growth firms prefer to use capital for promising investment opportunities, rather than to repurchase stock.
 The other widely used proxy for undervaluation is the current period's stock return, with a negative sign expected, on the assumption that companies increase repurchases when prices decline.
 The coefficients on cash and short-term investments are expected to be positive because firms with more resources on hand can more easily increase share repurchases.
 Consistent with Dittmar (2000) and Core, Guay, Richardson, and Verdi (2006), we expect a negative coefficient on debt.
 Debt servicing requires that firms keep cash on hand, and some debt covenants have strict limitations on payouts to shareholders.
-Firms with increasing free cash flow are more able to increase share repurchases, so we expect a positive coefficient on ΔFCF (Stephens and Weisbach 1998).
+Firms with increasing free cash flow are more able to increase share repurchases, so we expect a positive coefficient on $\Delta$ FCF (Stephens and Weisbach 1998).
 We expect positive signs on returnon-assets and changes in ROA because profitable firms can increase earnings per share by reducing outstanding shares via repurchases.
 Firm size is expected to be positively related to repurchases based on studies by Dittmar (2000), Core et al. (2006), and Blouin and Krull (2009).
 Dividend yield would have a negative coefficient assuming that share repurchases and dividends are substitutes for returning capital to shareholders (Skinner 2008).
 Companies that use stock options as compensation often repurchase shares in order to minimize dilution of existing stockholders, so we expect a positive sign (Kahle 2002).